Skip to main content

 5. Click Save to update the blueprint.

-Update the GitHub pull request blueprint
+Update the pull request blueprint

 1. Go to the Builder page of your portal.